awsdocs/aws-kms-developer-guide/doc_source/policy-conditions.md

 You can use this condition key to control access to the [GenerateDataKeyPair](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKeyPair.html) and [GenerateDataKeyPairWithoutPlaintext](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKeyPairWithoutPlaintext.html) operations based on the value of the `KeyPairSpec` parameter in the request\.
 For example, you can allow a user to generate only particular types of data key pairs\.

-The following example key policy statement uses the `kms:DataKeyPairSpec` condition key to allow a user to use the CMK to generate only RSA data key pairs\.
+The following example key policy statement uses the `kms:DataKeyPairSpec` condition key to allow a user to use the KMS key to generate only RSA data key pairs\.

 ```
 {